EfficientPhys: Enabling Simple, Fast and Accurate Camera-Based Vitals Measurement: Broader Impacts and Ethics Statement

 \section{Broader Impacts and Ethics Statement}

-Recent Information and Communications Technologies for Development (ICT4D) work reconceptualize technology development to empower the people it serves.
-Machine learning based applications such as health interventions also tend to focus more on the development of the technology itself rather than the people and problems they address.
-Although many large-scale deep neural network models are trained on the data created by the public, they are often not freely available to the public.
-In this work we only used data that was collected under informed consent for the purposes of physiological analysis.
-We also make the trained models accessible and available to more diverse communities as described below.

-During the development of EfficientPhys, we intended that the innovations do not create larger disparities between different populations.
-By achieving the state-of-the-art accuracy and efficiency as well as our simple and elegant design, we believe EfficientPhys will help make camera-based vitals measurement more widely available to the medical research community and broader community in computing.
-We also believe that this technology can have a particular impact in low-resource settings where there are greater barriers to access healthcare.
+During the development of EfficientPhys, we wanted to ensure the innovations would not create larger disparities between different populations.
+By achieving state-of-the-art accuracy and efficiency as well as our simple and elegant design, we believe EfficientPhys will help make camera-based vitals measurement more widely available to the medical research community and broader community in computing.
+We also believe that this technology can have an especially strong impact in low-resource settings where there are greater barriers to accessing healthcare.
 We envision our proposed method could, with the appropriate clinical validation and regulatory approval, eventually be used in healthcare applications (e.g., real-time vitals measurement in telehealth appointments).
 During the COVID-19 pandemic the need for such technology has been clearly highlighted.
 We contextualize our contributions within the scope of democratizing technology for social good and helping to reduce health disparities with advanced AI technology.
 However, we are aware that machine learning systems are biased and can propagate inequalities.
 Before technology such as that presented in this paper is ready for deployment we need to make sure that that is not the case.